Daniel-olaO/nasa-client/README.md

 npm start
 ```

+users must sign up with a name, a phone number, a email address and a password.
+The phone number must have the country-code of the country in which the phone number orginated from: Canada -> +16574832074.
+The email address must be a valid email address.
+The user will receive a welcome text message.
+The user will also receive a text message every day with the NASA Astronomy Picture of the Day.

 # API

-This uses uses the Nasa-APOD API to get the daily picture and description.
+This uses the Nasa-APOD API to get the daily picture and description.
 API Repository: https://github.com/Daniel-olaO/nasa-APOD

 # Tools